Royal Filtermist Mist Collectors

 Although this rule is very simple, it is handy for determining the general size requirements.

-If you are not sure which unit to use, please contact your local Royal Filtermist Distributor or one of our applications engineers.
+If you are not sure which unit to use, please contact us to arrange for a visit from one of our local factory trained representatives or to speak with one of our applications engineers about your specific application.

 Grinding applications can sometimes be more demanding than typical turning and milling applications because grinding produces fine dust particles that become entrained in the mist stream.
 Over time, this dust can accumulate on the drum pads, resulting in the need for more frequent maintenance.
 If regular maintenance is not performed and a significant volume of solid matter builds up in the drum, balance and vibration issues may arise.